 - Dehydroepiandrosterone (DHEA), a type of hormone.
 It may be useful for people with hair loss, joint pain, fatigue, and brain fog.
 It is available in both prescription and over-the-counter form.
 It should only be taken when prescribed by your doctor.

 - Immunosuppressants may be given as an alternative to high doses of steroids or when steroids are not working.
 Immunosuppressants work to stop the body from attacking healthy cells.

-- Biologics such as belimumab (Benlysta®) and rituximab may be used in more serious cases when other drugs are not working.
-Belimumab is the only biologic treatment approved to treat lupus.
-It is typically used in combination with other lupus treatments.
+- Biologics, such as Belimumab (Benlysta), Anifrolumab-fnia (Saphnelo™), and rituximab may be used when other drugs are not working.
+Biologics decrease the activity of B cell lymphocytes.
+They are usually used in combination with other lupus treatments.
 Rituximab is used off-label in people with severe kidney, blood, or brain complications.
 Rituximab is generally only used when multiple other drugs have failed.

 - Blood pressure drugs lower high blood pressure.
 This is a common complication of lupus and some of its treatments.